wladermisch/NotionLink/README.md

 **This is very important to us.** To find and fix bugs, NotionLink uses an automated error reporting service called **Sentry**.

-* **What it does:** If the application crashes unexpectedly, Sentry automatically sends us an anonymous report about the crash.
-This helps us understand *what* went wrong so we can fix it in the next version.
+* **What it does:** If the application crashes unexpectedly, Sentry automatically sends us a **100% anonymous** report about the crash (e.g., "Error in line X").
+This helps us fix bugs in future versions.
 * **What about Privacy?** We do **not** send or collect any of your personal data.
-The reports **do not include** your Notion Token, your file paths, your IP address, or any other personally identifiable information.
-The report only contains the technical details of the code-level error and an anonymous machine ID.
+The automated reports **do not include** your Notion Token, your file paths, your IP address, or any other personally identifiable information.
 * **What about Performance?** It does not affect the app's performance.
 It only runs for a split second if an error occurs and is otherwise completely inactive.
-* **Can I disable it?** Yes, you can disable this feature at any time in the `config.json` file by setting `"sentry_enabled": false`.
+* **Can I disable it?** Yes, you can disable this anonymous reporting at any time.
+You can uncheck the box during the initial setup, or later by setting `"sentry_enabled": false` in your `config.json` file.

-Helping us receive these bug reports is the best way you can contribute to improving the stability of NotionLink for everyone.

 ---